 Trained by CDC in epidemiology, biostatistics, surveillance, communicable disease control, bioterrorism and in family planning program design

-Communicable disease investigation and control – this included investigation and control of multiple outbreaks, including a large epidemic of infectious hepatitis, rebuilding state surveillance systems, and rewriting much of the state sanitary code
+Communicable disease investigation and control – my EIS experience consisted of investigation and control of multiple outbreaks stateside, including a large epidemic of infectious hepatitis, rebuilding the Kentucky state communicable disease surveillance system, and rewriting much of the state sanitary code

 Jerusalem and Kiryat Shmoneh, Israel 1963-1964